deeploy-ml/deeploy/README.md

 ### 2. Deploy the Deeploy stack

 We assume that you now have the infrastructure as defined in [Prerequisites](#prerequisites).
 From here we continue deploying the Deeploy stack.
-The installation steps assume you are in the folder `deeploy/install`.
+Make sure you are in the `deeploy` root folder.

 Create all the Deeploy namespaces in kubernetes.
 ```bash